echolinr/echolinr.github.io/_coverpage.md

 > PMP, Scrum Master, Technical Writer, API Documentation

-- Extensive experience in technical documentation, deep dive into API documentation and developer guides, familiar with authoring tools Madcap Flare, DITA, etc.
+- Extensive experience in technical documentation, deep dive into API documentation and developer guides, familiar with authoring toolsl like Madcap Flare, DITA, etc.
 - Hands-on with web development using Java, JavaScript, HTML/CSS, JavaScript, Rest API, Node JS, MongoDB and more.
 - Innovative, curious and customer obssessed, keep pushing boundaries to improve user experience and translate ideas into text, visual and interactive playground.